seabourne/nxus-help-topics/introduction.md

 *   `beaconKey` - The Help Scout Beacon key.
 (You can find it in the embed code provided by the Help Scout Beacon Builder; it's the second parameter in the `Beacon('init', key)` call.)
-Define this parameter if you're using the `helpscout` partial to define the Beacon embed code.
+Define this parameter if you're using the `help-topics` partial to define the Beacon embed code and Help Topics context.
 *   `listURL` - the Docs API List Articles endpoint and parameters (default `https://docsapi.helpscout.net/v1/collections/:id/articles?status=published&pageSize=100`)
 *   `getURL` - the Docs API Get Article endpoint and parameters